sarashirodkar/sarashirodkar/README.md

 I'm primarily interested in the full-stack development.
 My tech stack includes Python, Java, Go, Django, Flask, Spring Boot, and SQL.

 I specialize in building scalable systems and data-driven applications.
-My experience spans developing metrics management tools, predictive models for YouTube content analysis, and automating high-traffic customer-facing systems.
+My experience spans developing metrics management tools, predictive models for content analysis, and automating high-traffic customer-facing systems.
 Passionate about creating large-scale, impactful products, I have contributed to major feature launches and industry-leading services, enhancing global user experiences.
-Let's build something innovative together!

 Outside of work, I’m passionate about exploring advancements in science and technology.
 I also play a lot of video games and my current mission is to, at least be presentable at Valorant(still a Sage, but working on becoming a Raze main).